 Core subject

-You choose one of the following languages as your first foreign language (B language):
+One of the following languages must be selected as your initial foreign language (B language):

-This language focus includes several compulsory modules and one compulsory elective module.
-You will preferably complete your compulsory elective module while studying abroad.
-The bachelor’s thesis is typically completed alongside your courses during your third year of studies.
+Coursework in the initial foreign language comprises several compulsory modules and one compulsory elective module.
+It is preferred that the compulsory elective module be completed as part of a study-abroad programme.
+The Bachelor’s thesis is typically completed during the third year of studies, alongside coursework.

 Elective area

-• “large” translation elective area or elective translation subject (60 credit points): English, French, Spanish, Galician or Catalan as an additional B language
+• a ‘large’ translation elective area (60 credits): an additional B language selected from English, French, Spanish, Galician or Catalan

-• translation elective area (30 credit points in another B language, see above) and non-translation elective area (30 credit points) or
+• a translation elective area (30 credits in another B language, see above) and a non-translation elective area (30 credit points), or

-• freely elective non-translation elective area (60 credit points), e.g. in another linguistic subject and/or
+• a freely chosen non-translation elective area (60 credits), e.g. in another linguistic subject, and/or

 Key skills

-In this area, you can take additional philological modules that serve to improve your language skills in another foreign language and complete a translation-related internship.
-You also take at least one non-philological module.
+The Key Skills area provides students with the opportunity to complete additional philological modules that serve to improve language skills in another foreign language as well as to complete a translation-related internship.
+At least one non-philological module must also be completed.

-• Basics of translating and interpreting for English, French and Spanish in the combination with German as the primary language (A language)
+• Basics of translation and interpreting for English, French and Spanish in combination with German as the primary language (A language)

 • Basque, Galician and Catalan as an additional foreign language

-• Possibility to study for one or two semesters abroad at one of more than 50 universities worldwide
+• Opportunity for one or two study-abroad semesters at one of more than 50 universities worldwide

-• In the specialisation “Translation in the German-Cuban Context”, binational double degree with the University of Havana
+• For students pursuing the specialisation ‘Translation in the German-Cuban Context’, binational dual degree with the University of Havana

-In particular the double degree in the binational specialisation “Translation in the German-Cuban Context” with its focus on the Caribbean linguistic and cultural space is optimal for preparing for work with international organisations.
-Graduates with German as a native language can often find interesting opportunities for working abroad.
+In particular, the dual degree conferred for the binational specialisation ‘Translation in the German-Cuban Context’, with its focus on the Caribbean linguistic and cultural region, is optimal for preparing students to work in international organisations.
+Graduates with German as a native language can often find exciting opportunities for working abroad.

-Most translators work on specialised translations; this requires additional qualifications that you can obtain at the Institute of Applied Linguistics and Translatology in the master’s programme in Translatology.
-The bachelor’s in Translation also provides an excellent basis for the master’s programme in Conference Interpreting.
+Most translators work on specialist translations.
+This requires additional qualifications students can obtain in the Master’s degree programme in Translatology at the Institute of Applied Linguistics and Translatology.
+The Bachelor’s degree in Translation also provides an excellent basis for pursuing the Master’s degree programme in Conference Interpreting

 • It is recommended that students complete a translation-related internship.